Updated: Aug 12, 2021

 Am I really saying that all illness, even the large, terrible, no-one-should-have-to-deal-with-this illnesses are just messages that the body (your soul/God/the Divine/the Universe) is sending that something is wrong?
 Well, yes.
 I know it seems like an unfeeling oversimplification, but that is essentially what is going on.

 Listening to the message your illness is trying to send you may not be easy.
 It's not enough to feel sorry for yourself and wonder why this is happening.
-You have to dig deep, get quiet, and be willing to open yourself to hearing some hard stuff.
-What makes it even more challenging is that sometimes the message of an illness is for one person and sometimes it is for a family, social group, or society.
+You have to get quiet, dig deep into your emotional, mental and physical beliefs, and be willing to open yourself to hearing some hard stuff.
+What makes it even more challenging is that sometimes the message of an illness is for you specifically and sometimes it is for your family, social group, or society as well.
 The message can be something from your present life that is wrong, or something from your past, or even something from your family’s history.
-It could reflect larger social problems such as lead in a community’s water pipes or toxic fear.
+It could reflect larger social problems such as lead in a community’s water pipes, toxic fear, or racism.
 It could also be a mix of many things all coming together at once.
 Finding the message(s) in an illness can be a complicated endeavor.

-This past year we have seen Covid-19 devastate the world as a whole (except for some exceptional communities).
+This past year we have seen Covid-19 devastate the world as a whole.
 What messages does this pandemic have for us individually?
 As countries?
 As a global collective?
 I’m sure there are many and I am sure it will take years to fully understand them all.
 Like I said, it’s not easy, but there are answers there if we are willing to take the time to hear them.

 So is illness the enemy?
 Not really.
 It’s unwanted and undesirable, but it doesn’t have to be senseless.
 Illness brings misery in one hand and a message in the other.
 So even though your whole being goes into fight mode when it shows up (as it should) you also need to take some time to relax into it and ask, what is this trying to tell me?
 Sometimes the answer is easy (stop working so hard and get some rest) and sometimes the answer is harder (it’s time to change your whole life and start over).
 If you don’t listen, though, you’ll never know what the message is.